-Evaluation Criteria 200 possible points Very strong evidence skill is present Moderate evidence skill is present Strong evidence skill is not present Weight Total Score 5-4 3-2 1-0 Manuscript Content 100 possible points Topic is important and appro priate 50 poi nts Current topic of interest Topic is current or a strong evidence of personal involvement in the topic is expressed Topic is dated or some evidence of personal involvement has been expressed Topic is irrelevant for the times or is unrelated to personal involvement X5 Topic is relevant and within the scope identified subjects in the CDE manual Topic addresses an issue facing the industry of agriculture Topic addressed an issue that may show some relationship to the industry of agriculture Topic addresses an issue that is unrelated to the industry of agriculture X5 Suitability of materials used I a 50 poi I I Validity of Resources Resources are from a reputable source Resources are from guestionable sources Resources are from unreliable sources X5 Accuracy of content Manuscript reflects accurate statements from resources Manuscript reflects some misinterpretation of resource materials Manuscript does not reflect accurate statements based on the resources provided X5 Total points for th is section Manuscript Composition 100 possible points Organization and developme nt of content 40 points Logical order and unity of thought Clearly organized and concise by remaining on target; completely focused with obvious construction and strong introduction, body, and conclusion layout.
-Good organization with few statements out of place or lacking in clear construction Little to no organization is present; sometimes awkward and lacking construction X4 Accomplishment of purpose The style chosen has obviously been well thought out based on the specific audience Most language is appropriate for the intended audience Some language used might be confusing for some audiences X4 Grammatical accuracy 35 points Spelling/grammar (sentence structure, verb agreement, etc.) Spelling and grammar are extremely high quality with 2 or less errors in document Spelling and grammar are adequate with 3-5 errors in the document Spelling and grammar are less than adequate with 6 or more errors in the document X7 Manuscript written according to event format rule #1 5 points 0 points 25 points Double-spaces on 8 1⁄2 x 11 white bond paper 12 point Arial or sans serif X1 font 1" margins in the body of the paper Cover page with speech title, participants name, chapter and district, and year X1 APA style for references and bibliography Х3
+Evaluation Criteria 200 possible points Very strong evidence skill is present Moderate evidence skill is present Strong evidence skill is not present Weigh t Total Score 5-4 3-2 1-0 Manuscript Content 100 possible points Topic is important and appro priate 50 p points Current topic of interest Topic is current or a strong Topic is dated or some Topic is irrelevant for the evidence of personal involvement in the topic is expressed evidence of personal involvement has been expressed times or is unrelated to personal involvement X5 Topic is relevant and within Topic addresses an issue Topic addressed an issue that Topic addresses an issue the scope identified subjects in the CDE manual facing the industry of agriculture may show some relationship to the industry of agriculture that is unrelated to the industry of agriculture X5 Suitability of materials used 50 r points Validity of Resources Resources are from a Resources are from Resources are from X5 reputable source questionable sources unreliable sources Accuracy of content Manuscript reflects accurate statements from resources Manuscript reflects some misinterpretation of resource materials Manuscript does not reflect accurate statements based on the resources provided X5 Total points for thi is section Manuscript Composition 100 possible Organization and developme I ent of content 40 points Logical order and unity of Clearly organized and Good organization with few Little to no organization is ' thought concise by remaining on target; completely focused with obvious construction and strong introduction, body, and conclusion layout. statements out of place or lacking in clear construction present; sometimes awkward and lacking construction X4 Accomplishment of purpose The style chosen has obviously been well thought out based on the specific audience Most language is appropriate for the intended audience Some language used might be confusing for some audiences X4 Grammatical accuracy • • 35 points Spelling/grammar (sentence structure, verb agreement, etc.) Spelling and grammar are extremely high quality with 2 or less errors in document Spelling and grammar are adequate with 3-5 errors in the document Spelling and grammar are less than adequate with 6 or more errors in the document X7 Manuscript written according to event format rule #1 5 points 0 points 25 points Double-spaces on 8 1⁄2 x 11 white bond paper 12 point Arial or sans serif font X1 1" margins in the body of the paper Cover page with speech title, participants name, chapter and district, and year APA style for references X1 and bibliography Х3 Total points for thi